-The fintech market in Canada has grown at a rapid pace over the past few years.
-Here are 10 fintech stocks on Canadian exchanges.
+Canada's fintech market has grown at a rapid pace over the past few years.
+Here are 10 fintech stocks listed on Canadian exchanges.

-Canada’s financial technology landscape is growing, as are partnerships between Canadian banks and Canadian fintech stocks.
+Canada’s fintech landscape is growing, as are partnerships between Canadian banks and Canadian fintech stocks.

-Canada’s fintech industry includes more than 700 companies, according to Accenture’s 2021 report on Canadian fintech, 60 percent of which are found in Toronto, Ontario.
-The cities of Vancouver, British Columbia, and Montreal, Quebec, have also become major financial technology hubs.
+Canada’s fintech industry includes more than 700 companies, according to a 2021 report on the Canadian fintech market from Accenture, an IT services and consulting firm.
+Sixty percent of these companies are found in Toronto, Ontario, but the cities of Vancouver, BC, and Montreal, Quebec, have also become major financial technology hubs in the nation.

 The report identifies three verticals with the most promise for growth in the Canadian fintech ecosystem: RegTech (risk and compliance management), WealthTech and personal financial management tools.

-In addition to data supporting the maturation and growth of the fintech sector, information from Statista shows that the leading fintech industry in Canada is the digital payments sector.
-The transaction value of digital payments is projected to reach more than US$82 million in 2021.
+Meanwhile, data from Statista shows that right now the leading fintech industry in Canada is the digital payments sector.
+The transaction value of digital payments is projected to reach more than US$119.8 million in 2022.

-As adoption increases, large financial institutions are integrating fintech into their business models.
-In 2019, RBC (TSX:RY,NYSE:RY) acquired WayPay to improve its accounts payables processes, and TD Bank (TSX:TD,NYSE:TD) partnered with the fintech firm Amount to expand its digital lending platform.
+For example, in 2019, RBC (TSX:RY,NYSE:RY) acquired WayPay to improve its accounts payables processes; that same year, TD Bank (TSX:TD,NYSE:TD) partnered with fintech firm Amount to expand its digital lending platform.

-Following a successful pilot project, BMO (TSX:BMO,NYSE:BMO) partnered with Toronto-based startup Riskfuel Analytics “to help clients make faster, better investment decisions” by leveraging deep learning and fast neural nets to develop pricing models and analyze structured derivatives transactions.
+In 2021, the National Bank of Canada (TSX:NA) invested C$103 million in Montreal-based fintech firm Flinks, which helps deliver digital financial products to consumers in North America.
+For its part, BMO (TSX:BMO,NYSE:BMO) partnered with Toronto-based startup Riskfuel Analytics following a successful pilot project “to help clients make faster, better investment decisions” by leveraging deep learning and fast neural nets to develop pricing models and analyze structured derivatives transactions.

-With that in mind, here are 10 Canadian fintech stocks on the TSX and TSXV for investors looking to jump into this growing sector.
+With that in mind, here are 10 Canadian fintech stocks on the TSX, TSXV and CSE for investors looking to jump into this growing sector.
 The Canadian fintech stocks listed below have market caps between C$10 million and C$500 million and were selected using TradingView’s stock screener.
-All numbers and figures were current as of market close on September 15, 2021.
+All numbers and figures were current as of market close on September 28, 2022.